RDevCharles/merge-group/README.md

 8. `git push -u origin main`
 9. `code .`

-**Student 2**
+**Engineers**

-Once Student 1 has added you as a collaborator, you will receive and email to confirm you as a collaborator to the repo Student 1 created.
+Once the git manager has added you as a collaborator, you will receive and email to confirm you as a collaborator to the repo the git manager has created.
 Check your email (it could take a few minutes to come through) and click the confirmation link.
 Or approve it via the notification recieved in github.

-After Student 1 has pushed their code:
+After Git manager has pushed their code:

 1. `git clone <url>`
 2. `cd merge-test`